raceychan/raceychan.github.io/blog/2025-04-27-http_code/content.md

 #### Status code is popular

-Even if you are not a technical guy, as long as you have been interacting with the internet, it is very likley that you have heard these numbers `429`, `500`, `502`.
+Even if you are not a technical guy, it is very likley that you have heard these numbers `404`, `502`.
+This is because http status code is so popular that It is literally everywhere on the internet.

 HTTP status codes have long been a cornerstone of web application error handling.
 Defined in RFC 7231, these codes serve as a standardized way for servers to communicate the outcome of a request to the client.
 The standard defines several categories of status codes, such as `2xx` for success, `4xx` for client errors, and `5xx` for server errors.